About Projects Experience Contact

 • Mission Platform: Modular mission contract — the alarm engine decides when a mission is required, a mission driver evaluates completion, and the UI renders progress.
 New missions plug in without re-auditing the scheduler.

 • Recovery: Process death → native session state is authoritative.
 Relaunch restores into the active mission flow.
-Reboot → direct-boot receivers rebuild exact schedules from device-protected storage.
+Reboot → direct-boot receivers rebuild exact schedules and re-arm geofences from device-protected storage.

 • Performance: 229 ms cold start on device, 0.0% idle CPU, 68 MB release APK.
 Macrobenchmark + Perfetto for repeatable measurement.
 Gradle dependency audit to track ML Kit background work.